KennyProgrammer/Force/.github/log/Force-Log.md

 	- SceneManagment: Replace all Component& by Component because GetComponent/AddComonent now returns Component.
 	- Core: Add Memory Utils.
 	- Force: Rename ForcePreCompile.h to ForcePCH.h for short name.
-	- Command: Add new API for copying arguments for special command.
+	- Commands: Add new API for copying arguments for special command.
 	- Inspector: Remove RemoveComponent and implement this via Command::RemoveComponent that already can destoy component from editor or runtime.
 	- Editor: Add precompiled header for Editor ForceEditorPCH.h and commit rest files from prev commits.
 	- Editor: Add new SceneCommands API + Add/Remove Component as commands with Mono Support.
-	- Inspector & Command: Add Copy/Paste/Cancel Copy/Delete components as commands.
+	- Inspector & Commands: Add Copy/Paste/Cancel Copy/Delete components as commands.
 	- Scripting: Add MonoComponentUploader to send components to Mono, moved it from Inspector.
 	- Editor: Fixed bug with hovering toolbars and window is lose focus and glitch the new UI thin-border.
 	- Core: Move types from Memory.h, and new RefWeak and add new containers.